empowerID/empowernow_docs/docs/marketing/identity-fabric-standards.md

   participant BFF as BFF
   participant IdP as IdP (OIDC)
-  participant PDP as PDP (AuthZEN) participant CRUD as CRUD Service participant NCC as NowConnect Cloud participant NCP as Premise Agent participant SYS as On‑prem System
+  participant PDP as PDP (AuthZEN) participant CRUD as Orchestration Service participant NCC as NowConnect Cloud participant NCP as Premise Agent participant SYS as On‑prem System